russelldb/bigsets/doc/bigsets-design.md

 ##### 6.6.2.2.
 Fold/Accumulate

-We're in the process of moving this logic to c++ in eleveldb, but until then it is relevant, and the logic itself will be mostly unchanged.
+We moved the fold logic to c++ in eleveldb, but I changed it for this design, so that work will need doing again.

 The main trick of the bigset design is to "just get it on disk" for writes, and defer all the resolution logic until read time.
 That logic